iterati/iterati.github.io/vectr.md

 Vectr is a Chrome App (currently unsigned) and has a few steps for installation while we're still in beta.

 * Install the Arduino IDE version 1.6.7+.
 [Windows](http://arduino.cc/download_handler.php?f=/arduino-1.6.7-windows.exe) and [Mac OS X](http://arduino.cc/download_handler.php?f=/arduino-1.6.7-macosx.zip)
-* Download the [Vectr Source](/firmwares/vectr.16.08.21.zip) file and extract it to a directory somewhere on your computer.
+* Download the [Vectr Source (v0.3.4)](/firmwares/vectr.16.08.23.zip) file and extract it to a directory somewhere on your computer.
 * In the Chrome address bar type in ```chrome://extensions```.
 * Make sure the "Developer Mode" checkbox is checked.
     * ![Checkbox](/images/vectr/developermode.png)